 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Department has one item that qualifies for reporting in this category.
-It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
+The Department has two items that qualify for reporting in this category.
+One item is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
+The other items is comprised of certain items related to the measurement of the net pension liability.
+These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earnings on pension plan investments.
 For more detailed information on this item, reference the pension note.